 A shetland pony named Socks helped teach me how to overcome adversity.
-We lived on a cattle ranch in Wyoming and my parents bought him for me when I was 4 years old.
+We lived on a cattle ranch in Wyoming and my grandfather bought him for me when I was 4 years old.

 Socks had a hard and dry little heart; all he wanted to do was terrorize his little rider.
 Dad would get on him and he was a well-mannered horse.
 When I got on him, however, I couldn’t get him to do anything.
 Worse yet, when Dad wasn’t looking, Socks would kick up his heels to see how much it would take to buck me off.